OpenDSA/OpenDSA/RST/en/Glossary.rst

       be carried out.
       This is in contrast to the
       :term:`object-oriented programming paradigm`.

+   production
+   production rule
+      A :term:`grammar` is comprised of production rules.
+      The production rules consist of :term:`terminals <terminal>` and :term:`non-terminals <non-terminal>`, with one of the non-terminals being the :term:`start symbol`.
+      Each production rule replaces one or more non-terminals (perhaps with associated terminals) with one or more terminals and non-terminals.
+      Depending on the restrictions placed on the form of the rules, there are classes of languages that can be represented by specific types of grammars.
+      A :term:`derivation` is a series of productions that results in a string (that is, all non-terminals), and this derivation can be represented as a :term:`parse tree`.

    proof
       :to-term: lower bounds proof :label: example
       :to-term: NP-Completeness proof :label: example